truefoundry/truefoundry-docs/deployment/monitoring.md

 ![Logs and Metrics](../assets/logs-metrics.png)

-`Metrics` will take you to the Grafana dashboard for your application that contains system metrics like CPU, memory and disk usage.
+The `Grafana` link at the service level provides system metrics and logs for the entire workspace.

 ![Grafana System Metrics](../assets/grafana.png)

+At the service level, `Metrics` will take you to the Grafana dashboard that contains system metrics like CPU, memory and disk usage for that service.

 `Logs` provide both system and application logs.
 This is useful for debugging when your service is not working as expected.